tukasa0001/TownOfHost/README-EN.md

 This is the neutral position, with an additional win if thay are still alive at the end of the game.
 They don't have tasks.

+### Snitch

+Team : Crewmates
+Decision : Crewmate

+When the Snitch completes a task, the name of the extraperson will change to red.
+However, when tasks in the Snitch becomes low, the name of the Snitch will appear to change from the extraperson.

 ## Mode